 - There’s no mandatory daily word count.
 Every writer is different, everyone has different schedules.
 You set a goal that works for you.
 Find a way to make writing a priority in your life in a way that FITS.
 But set SOME kind of schedule and be CONSISTENT.

 - Once Sign-Ups are open, you’ll make a blog post stating your measurable goal and swing by the blog (linked above) or the Facebook Group to post a link to your goals.
 If your goal changes because you’ve met it before the 80 days is up, just write a new one and link to it on a check in day.

 - There will be twice a week check-ins on Sunday and Wednesday where you’ll update us via the same method, posting a NEW LINK to your progress post on each check-in post (it’ll be sticky at the top of the group).
 The idea here is that folks can travel around to everybody’s blogs and drop a supportive comment.

 - On Twitter we’ll use a hashtag of #ROW80 so everyone can follow discussions (though if you’re not on Twitter, that’s totally fine too).

 Finally, I am always looking for more help improving the ROW80.
-Things you can do could be as simple as tweeting the check-in posts or making a commitment to visit fellow ROWers each check-in to writing an inspirational post, checking in on your team once a week, and, of course, participating in the challenge itself.
+Things you can do could be as simple as tweeting the check-in posts or making a commitment to visit fellow ROWers each check-in to writing an inspirational post, and, of course, participating in the challenge itself.
 Please email me at kaitnolanwriter (at) gmail (dot) com or webminion Eden Mabee at mousefir (at) gmail (dot) com if you’re interested.

 So how about it?
 Do you want a saner, more reasonable writing challenge?
 Will you join me for A Round of Words in 80 Days?